TravisWheelerLab/sufr/README.md

 8 $
 ```

+NOTE: Sequences with long runs of _N_ (such as the run of 18 million _Ns_ in the telomeric region of Hg38 chr1) require `--ignore-start-n` to finish.

 Split the input sequence into `-s|--subproblem-count` arrays of equal size and sort, optionally using the `-m|--max-context` argument to limit string comparisons to a length less than the entire string.
 For example, if you are aligning very short sequences, you might care to set a context of 16 or 20 base pairs.
-This will speed up the creation of the SA, but the resulting SA will be only partially sorted.
+This will speed up the creation of the SA with the understand that the result will be only partially sorted.

 The `sort_subarrays` function returns the sorted SA, the LCP, and an evenly selected sample of suffixes that will be used to find pivots later in the algorithm.
 For example the previous sequence split into 3 subproblems will produce the following:

 ```
 [
-    (
+    (          // This is the first subproblem
         [      // This is the sorted SA
             0, // CTNNCACC$ sorts before
             1, // TNNCACC$